-Through a RE/MAX Approved supplier, Home Partners, responsible households are provided with a transparent path to homeownership through its Lease with a Right to Purchase Program.
+Through Home Partners of America, responsible households are provided with a transparent path to homeownership through its Lease with a Right to Purchase Program.
 If you are still working to rebuild your credit, save for a down payment, or need to have two years self employed tax returns under your belt before you buy, this is a great program for that transition period.
 It’s also great for people moving to the area who are waiting for their house to sell elsewhere.

 There are pros and cons of course and everyone’s situation is different.
 If you would like to meet and discuss this program and if it’s right for you, please call me at 512-966-6540 or email me at firstname.lastname@example.org

 If you would like more information about how this works, CLICK HERE.